Testing AdS early dark energy with Planck, SPTpol and LSS data: Results

 The constraints of our combinated Planck\_low$\ell$+SPT dataset on the parameters are shown in the thick black solid line in \autoref{fig:CMB consistency} and \autoref{tab:data limit}.
 A distinct non-Gaussian distribution can be found in the $\ln\left(1+z_c\right)$ - $\omega_{\text{scf}}$ plane, which is because in the low $z_c$ and low $\omega_{\text{scf}}$ region $\theta_{\text{i}}$ is so small that the field would not climb out of AdS well (we called it AdS bound).
 However, our best-fit point is not close to this region, so we do not need to worry it. $H_0$ and $\omega_\text{scf}$ are positively correlated, which is exactly what we expect, i.e. larger EDE fraction brings a larger $H_0$.
 Meanwhile, $\omega_\text{scf}$ and $S_8$ are negatively correlated, since larger $\omega_\text{cdm}$ is required to balance the extra EDE, we'll discuss it in detail in \autoref{sec:6}.
 The negative correlation between $z_c$ and $H_0$ is due to very little effect of the EDE peak on $r_s$ when EDE is far away from the recombination time.

-Unlike other EDE solutions (such as \cite {Chudaykin:2020igl} for the same dataset), CMB data alone has strong preference of non-zero EDE.\footnote{But note that this is actually a reflection of AdS bound.
+Unlike other EDE solutions (such as \cite {Chudaykin:2020igl} for the same dataset), CMB data alone has strong preference of non-zero EDE, at least for our model and dataset combination.\footnote{But note that this is actually a reflection of AdS bound.
 Therefore we use best-fit values as our main result and mean values as assistance.} The posterior distributions of $H_0$ and $S_8$ are all consistent with direct measurements at $1\sigma$ level.
 The best value of $H_0$ is even slightly larger than R19.
 However, the uncertainty of $H_0$ is very large.